 What is a hybrid rocket motor?
 What advantages does it have over conventional liquid and solid propellant rocket motors?
 These questions point to an exciting breakthrough that occurred on December 13, 2018, when Virgin Galactic successfully launched VSS Unity on its first suborbital flight.
 VSS Unity, the newest of the company’s class of SpaceShipTwo vehicles, is capable of carrying up to six passengers into space.

-Virgin Galactic pioneered commercial spaceflight in October 2004 with SpaceShipOne, the first privately developed and manufactured vehicle to travel into space.
+SpaceShipOne, developed by Microsoft co-founder Paul Allen and Burt Rutan's Scaled Composites, pioneered commercial spaceflight in October 2004.
+It is the first privately built vehicle to travel into space.

 The recent launch of VSS Unity builds on the previous success of SpaceShipOne, and it is a major step forward as Virgin Galactic prepares to open up space travel to the public for the first time.

 VSS Unity rode a specially designed carrier aircraft called WhiteKnightTwo before separating and igniting its hybrid rocket motor for the last leg of the trip into space.

 The motor, which is capable of producing 60,000 pounds of thrust, burned for 60 seconds and accelerated the vehicle to a maximum speed of Mach 2.9 (nearly three times the speed of sound).
 The two pilots on board reached a peak altitude of 51.4 miles.

 RocketMotorTwo from the VSS Unity is one of the largest hybrid propulsion systems ever flown, and the National Air and Space Museum is delighted to have this historic artifact in its collection.